 Turn to ResumeSpice for our resume writing service.
 We’re professionals in the field and know how to make the case that you’re a great fit for the job through a customized resume, cover letter, professional bio and more.
 You’ll put your best foot forward with help from our team.
 Simply call 832.930.7378 or contact us online to get started.

 You could be the best-fit candidate for the job.
 However, if your resume isn’t solid, then getting a call for an interview is a long shot.
 The good news?
 There are a few common resume mistakes job seekers make and some simple ways to avoid them.

 Here’s a look at three common resume mistakes:

 When it comes to your resume, cookie-cutter doesn’t cut it.
-If you go online and copy and paste a generic resume, simply changing out your details, hiring managers will notice.
+If you don't edit your resume for the job you're applying to, hiring managers will notice.
 They want to know why you stand apart from other candidates and what specific skills and abilities will help you perform well and meet expectations.
-These are going to be unique to you.
+These are going to be unique to the job.

-If you send in a generic resume without these details, then it’s not going to make a favorable impression.
-Instead, those candidates with customized resumes will get the call for the interview.
+If you send your generic resume without these details, then it’s not going to make a favorable impression.
+Instead, those candidates with customized resumes for that job will get the call for the interview.

-This involves reviewing the job description and identifying where your background is most relevant for the position and the employer.
-Then offer specific examples as to why you’re a good fit and can hit the ground running in your resume and on cover letter.
+Offer specific examples as to why you’re a good fit and can hit the ground running in your resume and on the cover letter.
 Make sure you’re also using keywords from the job listing to best tailor your resume for both Applicant Tracking Systems (ATS) and hiring managers.